 \textbf{Distributed Global Graph Updates:} A wealth of prior work has studied ways to support in-place updates to search graphs without compromising the quality of the index or periodically re-indexing \cite{xuInPlaceUpdatesGraph2025, xu2023spfresh, singh_freshdiskann_2021, guo_odinann_nodate}.
 The distributed nature of our system presents unique challenges in this area.
 After removing a point from the graph, in-neighbors of that point which may be spread across several nodes need to update their neighborhoods as not to route search to a point which no longer exists.

 \textbf{Efficient Fault Tolerance:} Our current system is not robust to node failures.
-Our plan is to port \name{} to run on the sharded storage framework supported by Derecho~\cite{derecho_2019}, which has an efficient fault-tolerant replication solution.
-Derecho would also enable us to experiment with dynamic updates and to explore load-balancing options among shard members.
+Our plan is to port \name{} to run on the sharded storage framework provided by Derecho~\cite{derecho_2019}, which offers efficient fault-tolerant replication over RDMA.

 \textbf{Network Accelerators:} Previous work on global distributed graph indices has leveraged RDMA and CXL \cite{zhi_towards_2025, jangCXLANNSSoftwareHardwareCollaborative2023}, which require more specialized and expensive hardware than our TCP-based approach.
-Because our design is based on a high-speed asynchronous data-relaying scheme centered on query states that are only a few kilobytes in size (an object size at which datacenter TCP performs well), it is unclear that RDMA would really bring much benefit.
-However, because Derecho can be configured to use RDMA by changing a single parameter, porting to that library will make it easy to test this hypothesis.
+Because our design is based on a high-speed asynchronous data-relaying scheme centered on query states that are only a few kilobytes in size (an object size at which datacenter TCP performs well), it is unclear that RDMA would offer a significant speedup.
+Extensions to this work that would benefit more from the performance characteristics of RDMA are a promising future direction.

-\textbf{Multitenancy:} As RAG MLs expand in use, many enterprises will find it necessary to maintain multiple vector databases as a way to prevent leakage of data with restricted access permissions.
-Hosting multiple vector databases on a shared set of servers would open a wide range of scheduling and resource-sharing issues.